 Market-to-Market permits neighboring ISOs and RTOs to use the most cost effective resource to solve transmission constraints, regardless of whether the resource is located in the transmission constrained ISO, or in a neighboring ISO or RTO.
-In order to implement Market-to-Market, participating ISOs and RTOs need to use consistent mechanisms to report and calculate market flows, that produce similar, if not identical, results waiting for the PFV to be completed was unnecessary,6 and instructed the NYISO to construct its own tools "on the existing framework developed and implemented by the Midwest ISO and PJM."
+In order to implement Market-to-Market, participating ISOs and RTOs need to use consistent mechanisms to report and calculate market flows, that produce similar, if not identical, results.

+The NYISO proposed waiting for the NERC Parallel Flow Visualization tool ("PFV") to be completed, so that the same method of calculating market flows could be used by all participating ISOs and RTOs.
+In the Order, the Commission determined that waiting for the PFV to be completed was unnecessary, and instructed the NYISO to construct its own tools on the existing framework developed and implemented by the Midwest ISO and PJM."
 The Order instructed the ISOs and RTOs to complete Market-to-Market by the end of the second quarter of 2011.
 The Commission apparently based its decision on statements by Monitoring Analytics, LLC, PJM's independent market monitor ("PJM IMM").
 As the NYISO explains below, several of the PJM IMM's comments were not accurate with regard to the NYISO, and the Commission cannot reasonably rely on comments by the PJM IMM to reach a decision regarding the timeframe in which the NYISO can develop and implement Market-to-Market.